FaronicsProServices/Windows-Features-Management/README.md

 # Windows-Features-Management
 Scripts for enabling, disabling, and fetching details of Windows features.

-Purpose: Scripts for enabling, disabling, and fetching details of Windows features.
+Purpose: Scripts for enabling, disabling, customizing and fetching details of Windows features.
 Subcategories:

 •	Optional Features: